Eisenwave/voxel-compression-docs/src/rle/space_filling_curves.md

 The implementation builds on our approach for Z-Order Curves.
-It can also be optimized by caching portions of our Morton (Z-Order) index, but the final conversion to our Hilbert index must happen in its entirety every loop.
+It can also be optimized by caching portions of our Morton (Z-Order) index, but the final conversion to our Hilbert index must happen in its entirety every iteration.
 ```cpp
 voxel container[limit * limit * limit];
 for (unsigned z = 0; z < limit; ++z) {